go-arrower/arrower.org/docs/basics/04-usecases/index.md

 )
 ```

-To fully instrument an usecase rely on the convenience helper, which will apply tracing, metrics, and logging all at once:
+To fully instrument a Use Case, rely on the convenience helper, which applies tracing, metrics, and logging at once:
 ```go
 handler := app.NewInstrumentedRequest(
     di.TraceProvider, di.MeterProvider, di.Logger,